hugopl/reviewit/README.md

   1. This will open a server on port 8080, see unicorn_rails --help for more info like running unicorn as a daemon.
   2. The assets (fonts and images) wont show until you change `config.serve_static_assets` to false in config/environments/production.rb.
+  3. Unicorn was made to work with a proxy server like [Ngix](http://nginx.org/), so try to use it.

 ## Setting up your Project